BranislavLazic/spring-thymeleaf-pagination/README.md

-# Demo for pagination that use Thymeleaf template engine
+# Demo for pagination with Thymeleaf template engine

 ## How to run